husonlab/splitstree6/doc/user-manual.md

 phylogenetic network that contains or displays an input set of rooted phylogenetic trees.
 Usually, the requirement is that such a network minimizes the "hybridization number", that is, the number of reticulations.
-(To be precise, a reticulation node of indegree k contributes k-1 toward the hybridization number.)
+(To be precise, a reticulation node of indegree $k$ contributes $k-1$ toward the hybridization number.)

 SplitsTree currently offers two algorithms for computing such networks for real world data.
 The Autumn algorithm [@HusonLinz2018] takes as